BienioM/CognitiveServicesWorkshop/Lab02-CustomVision/README.md

 During the lab you will learn how to:
 1. Train and test the classifier
-2. Access a prediction point of the classifier using REST API
+2. Access the classifier using REST API
 3. Export the classifier as a docker container.